defra-design/aqie-design-history/app/posts/private-beta/sprint-13.md

 The template displays the relevant metadata, including:

-* The monitoring area name
+* the monitoring area name
 * a link to a Google Map with a pin indicating the location of the area
 * the current timestamp